gwalkey/SSRS_Migrate/README.md

 Companion Import Script will restore these objects in the following order:
 * Users
-* FolderTree Structure
+* FolderTree Structure with Permissions/Inheritance
-* RDL Reports with embedded DataSources/DataSets
 * Shared Schedules
+* Shared Data Sources
+* Shared DataSets
+* RDL Reports with embedded Data Sources/DataSets and Permissions/Inheritance
 * Subscriptions
-* Folder and Report Permissions

 Must be Sysadmin on both SQL servers for this to work